CraftAcademyLabs/ca_course/guides/ionic-fonts.md

 ```
 Change the naming to match the font that you downloaded.

-If the font you dowloaded is an "ttf" file, then you need to create a folder within the fonts folder and put the file there.
+If the font you dowloaded is a "ttf" file, then you need to create a folder within the fonts folder and put the file there.
 The format is also different, instead of `format('woff2')`, you need to have `format('truetype')`.

 e.g:
 ```scss